toji/toji.dev/webgpu-best-practices/device-loss.md

 For example, for a WebGPU-based data visualization or background effect, you could simply restart it again from the beginning.
 (With an appropriate message to the user to explain why, of course!)
 Similarly with a compute-based experience you may want to simply restart whatever work you were doing again, such as re-loading an LLM and asking the user to re-submit their query.

 This is easier in WebGPU than WebGL, for what it's worth.
-Because WebGL contexts were tightly tied to a canvas element a context loss either meants going through a [series of event handling steps](https://registry.khronos.org/webgl/specs/latest/1.0/#5.15.2) to have the canvas re-issue a new context, or simply delete the canvas from the page and place a new one with a new WebGL context in it's place.
+Because WebGL contexts were tightly tied to a canvas element a context loss either meant going through a [series of event handling steps](https://registry.khronos.org/webgl/specs/latest/1.0/#5.15.2) to have the canvas re-issue a new context, or simply delete the canvas from the page and place a new one with a new WebGL context in it's place.

 With WebGPU, the `GPUDevice` is independent of the canvas that it renders to.
 Because of this, to restore a WebGPU device you simply create another one and re-configure the canvas to use it instead.